RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 This is intentional.

-The assignment is required in order that _any_ type of script in the document, be it:
+The assignment is required in order that _any type of script in the document_, be it:

  - `<script>`
  - `<script type="module">`